-The full documented STS8 manual walks through an application example using the STS8 trading rules, following one stock "GT" with a starting capital of $1000.
+The full documented STS8 manual walks through a simulated application example using the STS8 trading rules, following one stock "GT" with a starting capital of $1000.
 Small left overs in the calculation are for trading cost and slippage.

 For compliance indication with the rules I will use a table to identify which rules are complied with or not, linked to each possible trading signal on the chart.

 Not having to use multiple tables, I adapted the text of the rules so it is applicable both for long and short trades and opening and closing trades.

 GT: Starting 07/08/2010 Buy Long